Storidge/cio-user-docs/guidebook/minikube_and_storidge.md

 ---
-title: Storidge with Minikube
+title: Minikube and Storidge
-description: Cookbook for testing Storidge persistent storage with Minikube
+description: Testing Storidge persistent storage with Minikube
 lang: en-US
 ---

-# Storidge with Minikube
+# Testing Storidge on Minikube

 Minikube is a lightweight Kubernetes implementation which deploys a simple cluster containing only one node.
 Deploying Storidge alongside a Minikube single node cluster, provides a quick way to get started with persistent storage on Kubernetes.